-Biographical details for the members of the ELT are shown on page 16 of Brambles' 2016 Annual Report.
+Biographical details for the members of the ELT are shown on pages 22 and 23 of Brambles' 2018 Annual Report.

 1.2 Undertake Appropriate Checks

 The Nominations Committee Charter (see Section 2.1.3) sets out the Board selection process.
 It includes a requirement for the Committee to cause appropriate checks to be carried out on Director candidates and for those checks to include the candidates' character, experience and education as well as any criminal record and bankruptcy history.